adonisjs/v5-docs/content/guides/models/relationships.md

 ```

 ### Custom relationship keys
 A manyToMany relation relies on many different keys to properly set up the relationship.
-All of these are keys are computed using standard conventions.
+All of these keys are computed using standard conventions.
 However, you are free to override them.

 - `localKey` is the primary key of the parent model (i.e., User)
 - `relatedKey` is the primary key of the related model (i.e., Skill)